openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-FigureÂ 6.Â Double-clicking a project from the list, will list the packages in the project in the adjacent listview.
+Figure 6.
+Double-clicking a project from the list, will list the packages in the project in the adjacent listview.
 The buildresults of the project are shown in the bottom textarea.